encode/orm/README.md

 *Seriously, it's in progress.
 But it's a nice start.*

+The `orm` package is an async ORM for Python, with support for Postgres, MySQL, and SQLite.

+It uses [SQLAlchemy core][sqlalchemy-core] for query building, and [the `databases` package][databases] for cross-database async support.

+Because ORM is built on SQLAlchemy core, you can use Alembic to provide database migrations.

 **Note**: Use `ipython` to try this from the console, since it supports `await`.

 ```python